 Traveling for cancer treatment is often called “medical tourism,” although it has more to do with medical treatment than acting like a typical tourist.

-In this article, we’ll discuss some things to consider as you weigh your options for seeking treatment at home and abroad.
+In this article, we’ll discuss some things to consider as you weigh your options for seeking treatment at home or overseas cancer treatment.

-Why Do People Go Abroad for Cancer Treatment?
+Why Do People Go Abroad to treat Cancer?

-Even though America is home to some of the world’s best cancer treatment centers, there are several reasons people choose to travel for medical treatment.
+Even though America is home to some of the world’s best cancer treatment centers, people choose to travel for medical treatment for several reasons.

 One reason that Americans go abroad is to save money.
 It’s no secret that the American healthcare system is costly, especially for people who need surgery, medication, or extensive treatments.

-Some private health insurance companies may offer some reimbursement to patients who seek care outside U.S. borders.
+Some private health insurance companies may offer reimbursement to patients seeking care outside U.S. borders.
 If you are interested in pursuing medical tourism, check with your insurance company to see if you can get reimbursed for some of your expenses.

 For alternative cancer treatments, the cost of care isn’t the main reason.
 Instead, it’s the fact that patients can pursue alternative treatment options in other countries that are not available in the U.S.